kaapstorm/samuel/12_jesus.rst

 -----

 Samuel thought about what Douglas had said.
-He thought about the questions that the German priest had asked about Jesus.
+He thought about the questions that the German priest had asked.
 Today, this is how Samuel explains it to his students.

     Jesus is not just a way of reading Scripture.
 He is also a reflection of ourselves.